Luigi Mangione has violated special treatment and shouldn't get to use a laptop, Manhattan prosecutors say

 - Read more: Luigi Mangione's court date moved to next month as his lawyers challenge evidence from his arrest

-Prosecutors pointed that out to the court because they say the defendant has made unsubstantiated claims of unfair treatment, when in fact they say he's been allowed to change into different clothing for pre-trial appearances when other defendants normally wear jail-issued clothing.
+Prosecutors argued the defendant has made unsubstantiated claims of unfair treatment.
+They allege, though, that he has been allowed to change into different clothing for pre-trial appearances when other defendants normally wear jail-issued clothing.

+"Whereas most incarcerated defendants must wear jail-issued clothing at their calendar appearances, the People have ensured that this defendant has had the opportunity to change into different clothing when producing him to court," prosecutors wrote.

 They say the special treatment was "violated," adding that, "Fortunately, the items smuggled were handwritten notes and not contraband capable of harming the transporting officers."